Congregation Achduth Vesholom

 While the Temple has been nestled in the Woodhurst neighborhood since 1961, the building also now houses the Jewish Federation of Fort Wayne and the Fort Wayne Jewish Cemetery Association, which moved into the building in 2014 with the congregation and long-time tenant Brightpoint Head Start (formerly CANI Head Start).

 The Temple also is home to the Jewish community’s award-winning Thoughtful Thursdays social action program, which provides food, household, and educational items to the 86 families affiliated with Temple Head Start.
 It is a joint project of Congregation Achduth Vesholom, Congregation B’nai Jacob, and the Jewish Federation of Fort Wayne.

-Under the spiritual leadership of Rabbi Javier E. Cattapan, Achduth Vesholom is a welcoming congregation and offers a full scope of worship, educational, cultural, and social opportunities for all ages.
+Under the spiritual leadership of Rabbi Lenny Sarko, Achduth Vesholom is a welcoming congregation and offers a full scope of worship, educational, cultural, and social opportunities for all ages.
 Interfaith families are encouraged to participate fully in the life of the congregation.
 Deeply involved in the community, the Temple spearheads activities that encourage interfaith understanding and cooperation in the Fort Wayne area.

 Adult learning opportunities include Torah Study, current events programming, and Yiddish classes.
 Introduction to Judaism classes are offered by Rabbi Cattapan for non-affiliated individuals and interfaith couples wishing to explore Judaism, as well as for those considering becoming Jewish.

 Religious School includes children age 3 through 12th grade.
 In addition to a course of general studies and Hebrew, the Religious School provides creative programs, social action projects, and family education.
 Our Hebrew program includes a Tuesday evening session for students studying for a Bar or Bat Mitzvah.